ncdouglas/weather-app-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+I built this application with the help of the following tutorial: https://www.youtube.com/watch?v=psZXU8PTAS8.
+However I did switch the API used to WeatherAPI.com utilizing RapidAPI.
+I also changed the data displayed from the metric system to imperial, and I switched out some of the displayed data to better fit a US customer base.